scrapnode/scraphook/README.md

 # @scrapnode/scraphook

-> The fast, secure, and efficient webhook service
+> Empower your applications with lightning-fast webhooks: Reliable, scalable, and easy for developers to integrate.

 ## Get Started